Date: October 31 – Nov. 1, 2020 (2-day)

 Skill Level: Beginner to Advanced

-Make your winter cozy with a pair of colorful felted wool slippers.
+Make your winter cozy with a pair of colorful felted wool slippers!
 Using the ancient no-knit, wet felting (seamless resist) technique we will make a pair of durable and warm slippers or short pull ups.
-We will begin with a small wet felting project to gain confidence in the process and then jump into your individualized slippers.
+We will begin with a small wet felting – a practical cell phone case, small bag or a sculptural piece in order to learn the basic skills, make any mistakes on a smaller scale, and to gain confidence in the process – and then jump into your individualized slippers.
 It’s a simple, almost magical technique that transforms fluffy wool into a durable thick material that will be sculpted to the owner’s foot through patient, energetic agitation.
-We will discuss options for adding soles.
+We will also discuss options for adding soles.

 Materials fee: (Paid directly to instructor during class): $25 base fee; additional fee for thicker, larger slippers.